-New Edition-1860, post free, Three Stamps, The Treatise ("GABRIEL ON THE LOSS AND BEST MEANS OF RESTORING THE TEETH") explains their New System, and may be had gratis on application at Messrs.
-Gabriel's Establishments- 110, REGENT STREET WEST, next Mechi's.
-33 and 34, LUDGATE HILL, City-particularly observe the name, and that the entrance is up the private passage between the State Fire-office and Benson's, the Silversmith.
+New Edition-1860, post-free, Three Stamps.
+The Treatise ("GABRIEL ON THE LOSS AND BEST MEANS OF RESTORING THE TEETH") explains their New System, and may be had gratis on application at Messrs.
+Gabriel's Establishments-110, RECENT STREET WEST, next Mechi's.
+33 and 34, LUDCATE HILL, City-particularly observe the many and that the entrance is up the private the name, and that the entrance is up the private passage between the State Fire-office and Benson's, the Silversmith.